Fluxgentech/DropTalk-Hackathon-2025/templates.md

    - Acknowledgments

 ## Submission Process
-1. Fork the hackathon repository
+1. Create a new issue in the repository using the "DropTalk Hackathon Submission" template
-2. Create your project following the structure
+2. Fill out all the required information following the project presentation and report templates
-3. Submit via GitHub issues using the template
+3. Submit the issue
 4. Include all required links and documentation